Withdrawing from classes can cost you

 If a student completes one course, no calculation is required.
 If the student does not complete one course, the calculation will be completed.

-Students who withdraw from the 1st 8-Week Mod will have the calculation completed.
-However, if the student provides SPC with a statement of their intent to attend the 2nd 8-Week Mod, they will not have the calculation completed.
-If the student does not attend the 2nd 8-Week Mod or does not complete at least one class within either module, the calculation will be completed based on their attendance.
+Students who withdraw from the First 8 Week Session will have the calculation completed.
+However, if the student provides SPC with a statement of their intent to attend the Second 8 Week Session, they will not have the calculation completed.
+If the student does not attend the Second 8 Week Session or does not complete at least one class within either module, the calculation will be completed based on their attendance.

 If you do decide to withdraw